trottar/scrivener-latex/PhDThesis.md

 ### Ionization Energy Loss

 Ionization energy is the dominant energy loss mechanism for kaon material collisions.
-The ionization energy loss of such interactions can be formulated by using the Bethe-Bloch formula cite{IonizationEnergyLoss}.
+The ionization energy loss of such interactions can be formulated by using the Bethe-Bloch formula \cite{gmp_collaboration_ionization_2015}.
 The general equation for the mean rate of energy loss (i.e. stopping power) for charged particles is given by

 \begin{equation}
   \frac{dE}{dx}=Kz^2\frac{Z}{A}\frac{1}{\beta^2}[\frac{1}{2}ln(\frac{2m_ec^2\beta^2\gamma^2T_{max}}{I^2})-\beta^2-\frac{\delta(\beta\gamma)}{2}]